 Mindful Chores

 Daily tasks are rich with mindfulness opportunities.
-It’s easy to get lost and thought as we complete mundane chores, and unfortunately, many of those thoughts are negative or stressful.
-Whatever you are doing in any given moment, use it as an opportunity to be mindful.
-Concentrate fully on what you are doing—what do you see, hear, feel, smell, or taste?
-Develop the habit of noticing and fully engaging in whatever you’re doing in any moment of your life.
+Getting lost in mundane chores is easy, and many accompanying thoughts are negative or stressful.
+Use a task as an opportunity to be mindful.
+Concentrate fully on what you are doing—what you see, hear, feel, smell, or taste.
+Develop the habit of noticing and fully engaging in every moment of your life.

 The Waiting Game

 We spend a great deal of time waiting.
-We wait in long lines.
-We wait at red lights or in slowly moving traffic.
-We wait on hold when trying to make an appointment or obtain information.
-When we wait, it’s common for our minds to wander into worries and negative thoughts.
-Additionally, we may get stressed, or even angry, and our whole mind and body become agitated.
+We wait in long lines, at red lights, or in slowly moving traffic.
+Our minds often wander into worries and negative thoughts when we wait.
+Additionally, we may get stressed or angry, and our whole mind and body become agitated.
 The next time you find yourself waiting, engage in one of these mindfulness exercises.
-Challenge yourself to stay calm, focused, and present no matter how long the wait.
-When you catch yourself becoming impatient or your mind wandering, just return to your mindfulness exercise.
+Challenge yourself to stay calm, focused, and present no matter how long you wait.
+Return to your mindfulness exercise when you grow impatient or your mind wanders.

-While mindfulness can be practiced by anyone and doesn’t require a therapist or other mental health professional for guidance, it’s an integral part of several formal mental health therapies because of its many benefits.
-Some types of therapies that use mindfulness include mindfulness-based stress reduction, mindfulness-based cognitive therapy, acceptance and commitment therapy, dialectical behavior therapy, and mindfulness-based pain management.
+Anyone can use mindfulness practices, and exercises do not require professional guidance.
+However, several formal mental health therapies incorporate mindfulness because of its many benefits, such as mindfulness-based stress reduction, mindfulness-based cognitive therapy, acceptance and commitment therapy, dialectical behavior therapy, and mindfulness-based pain management.

 Mindfulness-Based Stress Reduction (MBSR)

-Founded by Jon Kabat-Zinn in the 1970s, MBSR is a formal, research-supported program offered in group settings such as hospitals, schools, and clinics.
-It’s typically an eight-week course that uses mindfulness meditation, yoga, and education to reduce stress, anxiety, depression, and/or pain.13
+MBSR is a formal, research-supported program practiced in group settings, such as hospitals, schools, and clinics.
+This therapy typically lasts eight weeks and uses mindfulness meditation, yoga, and education to reduce stress, anxiety, depression, and/or pain.10

 Mindfulness-Based Cognitive Therapy (MBCT)

-This therapy is a combination of cognitive-behavioral therapy (CBT) and mindfulness practices.
-In addition to learning CBT techniques to challenge and change negative thoughts, participants in MBCT learn mindfulness exercises such as meditation and breath control to shift attention and calm thoughts and emotions.
-It’s often conducted as a group therapy program.
-Research has shown it to be helpful for depression, anxiety disorders, and addictions.14
+MBCT combines cognitive-behavioral therapy (CBT) and mindfulness practices.
+Participants in MBC learn CBT techniques to challenge and change negative thoughts and mindfulness exercises, such as meditation and breath control, to shift attention and calm emotions.
+Research has shown that MBCT is helpful for depression, anxiety disorders, and addictions.11

 Acceptance and Commitment Therapy (ACT)

 Mindfulness is one of the major components of acceptance and commitment therapy.
-In ACT, people work with a therapist to learn and apply the principles of acceptance, defusion (separating themselves from their thoughts and emotions), mindfulness, and self-observation to define their important values and create action plans to live their lives accordingly.6 In ACT, mindfulness assists people in learning and applying the other aspects of this therapeutic approach.
+In ACT, people work with a therapist to learn and apply the principles of acceptance, defusion (separating themselves from their thoughts and emotions), mindfulness, and self-observation to define their values and create action plans to live accordingly.5 Mindfulness assists clients in learning and applying the other aspects of this therapeutic approach.

 Dialectical Behavior Therapy (DBT)

-DBT is a therapeutic approach that helps people gain skills to deal with emotional problems and unhelpful behaviors that are interring in their lives.15 Mindfulness helps people shift their focus when needed and to break out of negative thoughts and feelings that are keeping them stuck.
+DBT is a therapeutic approach that helps people gain skills to deal with emotional problems and unhelpful behaviors that interfere with their lives.12 Mindfulness exercises help people shift their focus to break out of negative thoughts and feelings that keep them stuck.

 Mindfulness-Based Pain Management

 While not a formal treatment program or therapy, mindfulness-based pain management has been shown to help people with chronic pain improve the quality of their lives.
-Mindfulness doesn’t directly treat underlying causes of pain, but it does reduce subjective experiences of pain to help people maintain active lives.
-A 2015 study used brain imaging to show that mindfulness practices do impact the brain; indeed, practicing mindfulness reduces activity in the parts of the brain that manage pain messaging.16
+Mindfulness does not directly treat underlying causes of pain but can reduce subjective experiences of pain.
+One study showed practicing mindfulness reduces activity in the parts of the brain that manage pain messaging.13

 For Further Reading